 12. Write down your feelings

-Grab a book or open a word document and write down your feelings.
+Grab a journal or open a word document and write down your feelings.
 This may not make you forget someone completely but will help you unburden the excess emotional baggage.

 13. Organize your life